SEER Stat Fact Sheets: Leukemia

 At a Glance

-Prevalence of this cancer: There are an estimated 287,963 people currently living with leukemia in the United States.
+Prevalence of This Cancer: In 2012, there were an estimated 318,389 people living with leukemia in the United States.

 Survival StatisticsShow More